 County Mayo offers Croagh Patrick (Ireland's holy mountain) and the dramatic scenery of Achill Island β connected by bridge, combining Atlantic cliffs, white sand beaches, and a fascinating history as an artists' colony.

 Never underestimate the weather.
 If a morning tee time gets washed out, be patient.
-Afternoon clearances are common on the Atlantic coast, and a 3 pm round at Carne or Enniscrone in autumn light can be extraordinary.
+Afternoon clearances are common on the Atlantic coast, and a late afternoon round at Carne or Enniscrone in autumn light can be extraordinary.

 Walk the courses.
-These links were designed to be walked.
+Links were designed to be walked.

 The 19th hole matters here.
 Irish golf clubs are genuinely social places - have a pint or twoβ¦